 A year and a half

-Duo streamer Fremily (real-life couple Fred and Emily) have a total of 76K followers on their channel and is considered as the #52 most watched Minecraft channel on Twitch.
+Duo streamer Fremily (real-life couple Fred and Emily) have over 79K followers on their channel and are known for streaming indie/horror games on Twitch.

 Fremily recounted how they had about 400 average views when they first got partnered, so it took them about 1 and a half years.
 They also had some help from some larger streamer friends at the time to help make the channel more known.